lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 DIME projects are encouraged to use Git, a free [version control software](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668), for writing and collaborating on data analysis code.
 Git allows simultaneous editing and execution of code files and very detailed comparisons of histories and alternate versions.
 This enables maintaining and merging simultaneous ongoing workstreams without conflicts, unlike software like Dropbox.

 You do not need to understand how Git works to start using it.
 Our trainings are designed to introduce you gradually to the features you need to understand.
-If you are a beginner you only need to know how Git and GitHub are different things.
+If you are a beginner, you only need to know how Git and GitHub are different things.

 ## GitHub